I am stretched on your grave and will lie there forever

 In one Bad Ending of School Days, after Kotonoha commits suicide in front of them, Makoto and Sekai break up, and Makoto never gets together with anyone else.

-Nobody would replace a loved one the day after they died, and this trope is pretty much the same thing.
+Nobody would try to replace a loved one the day after they died, and this trope is pretty much the same thing.
 It's just that sometimes those feelings never go away, no matter how much one rationalises that they need to move on.
+Love and loss are not subject to the will.

 Joanna the Mad - Queen of Castile - for her husband, Philip the Handsome.
 She took to carrying his coffin around with her and sleeping with it.
 Her son, Carlos I of Castile (Charles V Holy Roman Emperor) played this up a little when assuming rule on her behalf.
 She clearly had a screw loose, in addition to being a woman - two major handicaps for any sixteenth century would-be monarch.